Martha Carrier (Salem witch trials): Trial and conviction

 Her trial was also fully transcribed at the direction of Cotton Mather, who believed this case to represent the strongest case for the use of spectral evidence.
 The evidence he found persuasive was the testimony of Martha's 18-year-old son, Richard, and her 7 year-old daughter, Sarah, that she made them become witches to haunt others at her direction.
 However, John Proctor wrote governor William Phips that he witnessed these children's torture in the jail where he was also imprisoned.
 The children were reportedly hung by their heels "until the blood was ready to come out of their noses" or until they said what their interrogators wanted to hear.

-Throughout all this, Martha Carrier remained defiant and stubborn.
+Throughout the trial Carrier remained defiant and stubborn.
 She did not confess while many others around her did so she might save her life.
 There is a possibility that she simply did not expect the outcome of the trials would lead to her execution, as she was one of the first Andover citizens accused and clearly believed the proceedings were a ridiculous invention of a group of adolescents.
 Others, seeing the punishment meted, quickly confessed to outrageously trumped up charges, often naming Martha as a principal ringleader in return for clemency.
 She accused the court of complicity in her plotting.

 Reverend Cotton Mather (1663–1728) was a key figure during the trial and called Martha Carrier "a rampant hag".

 In refusing to submit to the unanimous wishes of the judges, ministers and politicians who gave the hysteria legitimacy, she stood up to oppressive authority figures wielding not only physical power, but spiritual authority and she spoke her mind.
 Her actions against the court did not save her as she, another woman and four other men were found guilty by the court for witchcraft and sentenced to death by hanging on 5 August 1692.